ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Decentralized Identity (DID)
 A decentralized identity is a concept of storing all your personal data on your devices rather than let every service you use store a partial copy of it as it is now.
 You having control of your data means that you decide which app has access to what, that you only fill you information once, that you can revoke access, etc. DID is a hot topic for Web3.0, and IPFS is one of the core technology a lot of engineers build DID around.
+Nomios.io shared some thought about DID in general during the IPFS Camp 2019 event : https://docs.google.com/presentation/d/1HbydOI0w-T_FY23zCACAyHmzDq1ZvyG2tklpPSm6OQQ/edit#slide=id.g5c88e8f60d_0_11

 ### Examples of projects

-#### Element DID
+#### Element
 Element is an open source project combines the content addressing and the interactiveness of Ethereum smart contracts to provide a tool for managing identity.
 You can check the project out at element-did.com.

 #### 3ID Connect